truggeri/truggeri.com/content/resume.md

 * Software verification of essential cpu subsystem in custom designed ARM cpu
 * Developed lab methodology and framework for power research and validation of dozens of in house and competitive cpus
-* Member of cpu “bringup” team for six straight Tegra chips sold in millions of devices including Nintendo Switch
+* Member of cpu “bringup” team for six straight Tegra System-on-Chips sold in over 200 million devices worldwide

 ## Education